Bangaarada Manushya: Critical response

 Despite the overwhelming response, the film attracted strong criticism from a section of writers.
 Commenting on the purpose and narrative mode of the film, the late novelist Alanahalli Krishna said, "The film shows scant respect to the audience by showing a close-up of the hero's footwear in the very beginning of the film.
 It encourages idol worship."
 On the other hand, writer U. R. Ananthamurthy said the film was deceptive and would lead the young audience believe that they too will grow rich overnight like their hero Rajiva in the film.
 Irrespective of the flak, the film was set to redefine the course of Kannada cinema that blended both commercial and parallel cinema.
 Bangaarada Manushya had drawn the audience to the cinema hall in an unprecedented manner, which over the period of time made critics to praise it as an All-Time classic.
 Bangaarada Manushya has become an all-time favourite for many Kannada movie buffs.

 Box office

-The film was screened for over 104 weeks at the States Theatre (now Bhumika Theatre) in Bangalore and was screened for 60 weeks in Chamundeshwari theatre in Mysore, the film Completed one year in many centers and twenty five weeks in every major and minor center.
-The film collected ₹ 2.5 crores (equivalent to ₹88 crores in 2021) at the box office and was the highest grossing Kannada film at the time.
+The film was an Industry Hit at the box office and screened for over 104 weeks at the States Theatre (now Bhumika Theatre) in Bangalore and was screened for 60 weeks in Chamundeshwari theatre in Mysore, the film Completed one year in many centers and twenty five weeks in every major and minor center.
+The film collected ₹2.5 crore at the box office and was the highest grossing Kannada film at the time.
 The film saw a 25 weeks run when it was re-released in 1988.